Nelson Vinod Moses

 Scaling the Gatekeeper Movement

 Under his leadership, SPIF introduced and scaled the clinical concept of the Gatekeeper Movement across India.
-This program is built on the reality that self-harm is one of the most highly preventable forms of premature mortality, provided the individual's immediate network can identify early warnings.
-By training everyday citizens—including educators, students, workplace managers, and corporate leaders—to act as certified first-line gatekeepers using the QPR (Question, Persuade, Refer) method, the foundation has successfully scaled defensive support frameworks straight to the grassroots level.
+This program builds on a singular reality: self-harm is one of the most highly preventable forms of premature mortality, provided the individual's immediate network can identify early warnings.
+By training everyday citizens—including educators, students, workplace managers, and corporate leaders—to act as certified first-line gatekeepers using the QPR (Question, Persuade, Refer) method, the foundation successfully scales defensive support frameworks straight to the grassroots level.

 TEDx and Public Advocacy

-Beyond local workshop execution, Nelson is a vocal advocate on national and global stages.
+Beyond local workshop execution, Nelson acts as a vocal advocate on national and global stages.
 As a TEDx speaker, he actively dismantles the silence and stigma surrounding mental illness.
-In his talks, he breaks down the uncomfortable realities of suicide while delivering a deeply hopeful message: that you do not need to be a doctor or a therapist to save a life; you just need to know how to listen and how to guide someone to help.
+In his talks, he breaks down the uncomfortable realities of suicide while delivering a deeply hopeful, actionable message: you do not need to be a doctor or a therapist to save a life; you just need to know how to listen and how to guide someone to help.

 He coordinates with regional administrative and corporate stakeholders to advocate for a standardized national suicide prevention strategy.
 Through persistent collaborative campaigns alongside platforms like Instagram and national healthcare centers, his focus remains on shifting public perspectives from silent stigma to explicit, evidence-based, and highly accessible paths of community support.